Cosmic Erotica: The Shapes of Minoan Desire

 The scenes below, exquisitely rendered on a pair of golden drinking-cups, can show us several levels of a Minoan Erotic.

 The olive and palm trees themselves on both cups are alive with observed details, with rhythms and textures of their own (unmatched in later art).
-Into this garden baited with a trap walks a kingly bull.
+A kingly bull walks into a cool leafy olive grove.
+(The premise even sounds like a joke’s first line.)
 Instantly he’s being seduced into capture by a cow, set up in his path by cunning human beings with the muscle and nerve to take him on.
 These were the people called boukoloi or “herdsmen,” “worshippers of the bull god” (from whom we derived the word bucolic).

 This is the story that a powerful rich somebody wanted immortalized in solid gold?
 Why?
 Perhaps these cups of unmistakable Minoan workmanship commemorate people killed in such perilous pastimes.
 Yet, they were found not in a Minoan tomb, but on the Mycenaean mainland (at Vaphio)—as if they were in use “above ground” in Crete but eventually taken away as golden booty.
 We might also conceive of a master Minoan artisan working in mainland circumstances, on commission or in captivity.
 Whatever the case, these are literally cups of good cheer in the face of failure.
 What they communicate is anything but funereal.
 They satirize the human will to mastery and, in characterizing the most powerful and dangerous creature on Crete, portray it as charged with sexuality, not to be tamed, blithely destructive and, above all, magnificent.